Mold & Bacterial Testing

 Burkard Air Sampling

-A compact unit with built-in vacuum pump, designed to capture, trap and sample airborne particles such as fungus spores and pollen continuously for long periods of time.
+A Burkard Air Sampler is a compact unit with built-in vacuum pump, designed to capture, trap and sample airborne particles such as fungus spores and pollen continuously for long periods of time.

 Bio Tape Slides

 The slide is placed over the area of visible or suspected mold growth and the surface of the slide is lightly pressed.
 After collection, the Bio-tape slide is stained with lacto phenol cotton blue.
 The Bio-tape slide will be then observed under the microscope for further analysis.

 Generic swab samples can be collected from areas suspected of bacterial or fungal contamination or from areas that presented visible stains.
 Swab samples can then be generically analysed for total viable counts (usually referred to as colony forming units) or specific indicator organisms for food spoilage or sewage contamination.
 Depending upon the results, further focused testing and analysis can be targeted to provide more accurate diagnostic results.